jfcloutier/karma_system/design_notes/acting.md

 ## Acting and the CA lifecycle

-Acting happens at specific phases of a CA's lifecycle.
+Acting happens throughout a CA's lifecycle.

 The CA repeats its lifecyle in a loop for as long as it survives.
 CAs higher up the hierarchy have longer lifecycles than lower-down CAs, which provides room for sub-plans to execute and to realize the higher-level goals that spawned them.